-Some of our services get to the heart of core needs (such as financial literacy training and life skills classes) that families face in order to regain self-sufficiency.
-Other initiatives, like mentoring, find ways to match the strengths of local volunteers and the interests of local corporations with the needs of our guests.
-Similarly, many initiatives build off core tenets of the foundational shelter program itself, leading to efforts like food assistance, furniture and clothing donation, and health and wellness programs.
+Some of our services address core needs (such as financial literacy training and life skills classes) that families face in order to regain self-sufficiency.
+Other initiatives, like mentoring, match the strengths of local volunteers and the interests of local corporations with the needs of our guests.
+Many initiatives build off core tenets of the foundational shelter program itself, leading to efforts like food assistance, furniture and clothing donations, and health and wellness programs.

-Probably no community initiative is more vital than the our housing programs.
-Here in the Mid-Willamette Valley, this includes Homelessness Prevention, Transitional Housing, Refugee Housing Assistance, Permanent Supportive Housing, and our Fresh Start rental program.
-On a typical night, Family Promise provides about 155 beds' housing for families in our community.
+No community initiative is more vital than our housing programs.
+In the Mid-Willamette Valley, this includes Homelessness Prevention, Transitional Housing, Refugee Housing Assistance and Stabilization Programs.
+On a typical night, Family Promise provides about 155 beds for families in our community.

 But our goal is not simply getting families into housing; it is keeping them in housing.